This is a post about listedness: the nature of the idiosyncratic information that is listed in the grammar.

 However, as all right-thinking linguists now know, lexicalism is wrong.
-That is because lexicalism is founded on the hypothesis that the minimal unit of idiosyncratic meaning aligns with the minimal unit of listed sound (and that – allowing for potential exceptions for "idioms" – the two in turn align with what can act as a syntactic terminal).
+That is because lexicalism is founded on the hypothesis that the minimal unit of idiosyncratic meaning aligns with the minimal unit of listed form (and that – allowing for potential exceptions for “idioms” – the two in turn align with what can act as a syntactic terminal).
 This is a substantive, empirically-contentful hypothesis, and it is one that has turned out to be overwhelmingly false.
 (Illustrative examples will be given later in this post.)
 Thus, no lexicalism for you!

 What replaces the traditional ‘lexicon’, then?
 One line of thought, the one associated with Distributed Morphology (DM), divides the listed information in the grammar into three lists:

 - the Narrow Lexicon: contains the list of possible syntactic atoms